z0sun/deployment5.1/README.md

 <p align="center">
 <img src="https://github.com/kura-labs-org/kuralabs_deployment_1/blob/main/Kuralogo.png">
 </p>
-<h1 align="center">C4_deployment-5<h1>
+<h1 align="center">C4_deployment-5.1<h1>

-Demonstrate your ability to deploy a NEW flask application to an EC2 instance.
+Demonstrate your ability to deploy a Banking Flask application to an EC2 instance using a Jenkins agent.

 - Create a separate GitHub repository for this application